Murata rifle: Type 22 repeating rifle (1889)

 Smaller caliber repeater.
 Tube magazine, capacity of eight rounds.
 According to Harriman, the Type 22 was modified version of the Austro-Hungarian Kropatschek rifle and the tubular magazine was slow to reload.

 Type 22 repeating carbine (1889)

 Carbine's magazine holds five rounds.
 Structurally similar to Type 22 rifle.

 Murata grenade launcher

 Some retired single-shot Type 13 and 18 Murata rifles were converted to fire rifle grenades.
 In this conversion, the rifling appears to have been removed.
 Experiments were also conducted with rifle-launched rockets.

 Civilian Murata rifles, Murata shotguns

 Usually retired Type 13s and Type 18s.
 Some retired military rifles converted to bolt action shotguns via removal of bayonet lugs and rifling.
 A cut down stock was also common, though some civilian Murata rifles retained lugs, rifling, and old stock.
-The (川口屋林銃砲火薬店) or K.F.C. and its subsidiaries manufactured single-shot Murata-action rifles and shotguns well into the 20th century.
+The Kawaguchiya Firearms Company (川口屋林銃砲火薬店) or K.F.C. and its subsidiaries manufactured single-shot Murata-action rifles and shotguns well into the 20th century.